 EUROVISION SONG CONTEST

 Well, it seems like an age since the United Kingdom (Royaume-Uni) last won at Eurovision doesn't it?
-In fact, it was in 1997 when Katrina and the Waves grabbed a whopping 227 points with Love Shine A Light.
+We came last yet again in 2019, and, in fact, it was in 1997 when Katrina and the Waves grabbed a whopping 227 points with Love Shine A Light.
 I still much prefer the band's upbeat 80s hit Walking On Sunshine, though.

 I'm going to take a look back at all of the UK winners on this page, and that shouldn't take that long as there have only been five of them since we first entered in 1957.
 Despite this, Britain used to do very well in the contest, and before 1998 we had only one entry finish outside the Top 10.
 During this period we finished in 2nd place fifteen times.